How to Rotate Layers in Adobe Photoshop

 • Then click on “Layer” to rasterize the layer.

-There are some common alternatives to rasterizing a layer in your project and here there are:
+There are some common alternatives to rasterizing a layer in your project, and here are some:

-Rather than rasterize to paint or draw directly on a vector layer, you can create an empty layer above the vector layer, then use any of the painting or drawing tools on new layer.
+Rather than rasterize to paint or draw directly on a vector layer, you can create an empty layer above the vector layer and then use any of the painting or drawing tools on the new layer.
 To do this:

 • Tap the ‘New Layer’ icon in the Layers panel.

-• Use the Brush Tool in painting on the new layer.
+• Use the brush tool to paint on the new layer.

-In order to constrain the paint to the edges of the shape, start by using the Magic Wand Tool in making a selection of the shape, thereafter paint or draw inside the selection.
+In order to constrain the paint to the edges of the shape, start by using the Magic Wand Tool to make a selection of the shape; thereafter, paint or draw inside the selection.

 For the second option, instead of rasterizing to use the Paint Bucket Tool to change the fill color of a shape or text, you can directly change the fill from the vector tool’s properties.
 To do this: